truongsonghiep/journey-to-the-west/chapter_001.md

 Rare flowers, daily new."*
 When the monkeys heard that, they were delighted, saying, *"You go in first and lead the way."*
-The stone monkey closed his eyes again, crouched low, and jumped inside.
-“All of you,” he cried, *"Follow me in!
+The stone monkey closed his eyes again, crouched low, and jumped inside. *"All of you,"* he cried, *"Follow me in!
 Follow me in!”
 The braver of the monkeys leaped in at once, but the more timid ones stuck out their heads and then drew them back, scratched their ears, rubbed their jaws, and chattered noisily.
 After milling around for some time, they too bounded inside.
 Jumping